Yimin-zhou/Flatrace/README.md

 ### Optimization round 2

-  * Traverse BVH and intersect triangles in 2x2 ray packets, and use 4-way SIMD for ray-bbox and ray-triange intersection logic: ~70% render time reduction
+  * Traverse BVH and traversal triangles in 2x2 ray packets, and use 4-way SIMD for ray-bbox and ray-triange intersection logic: ~70% render time reduction

 #### Results so far: